agajjala/cni-deployer/README.md

 The `destroy` command destroys all infrastructure created by Terraform.
 This command will prompt for confirmation before destroying.

     python deployer/deploy.py -c destroy -module provider/aws/cni_test/ -manifest test_manifest.yaml

+#### Refresh

+The `refresh` command updates Terraform's state to reflect real-world infrastructure.
+This is useful to detect drift from last-known state, such as in the event of an `apply` or `destroy` interruption.

+    python deployer/deploy.py -c destroy -module provider/aws/cni_test/ -manifest test_manifest.yaml

 ## Deploy to EKS clusters